 Our nutrition guidance program is credible because it’s built on evidence-based nutrition science.

-Our independent Scientific Advisory Panel (SAP), an independent team of scientists and nutrition experts from leading institutions, monitors the current Dietary Guidelines for Americans, as well as the recommendations of leading national and international health organizations such as the U.S. Food and Drug Administration, U.S. Department of Agriculture, the National Academy of Sciences, and the World Health Organization.
-The SAP adjusts our algorithms as scientific consensus agrees on new reasons to promote, limit, or avoid certain nutrients.
+Our Scientific Advisory Panel (SAP), an independent team of scientists and nutrition experts from leading institutions, monitors the current Dietary Guidelines for Americans, as well as the recommendations of leading national and international health organizations such as the U.S. Food and Drug Administration, U.S. Department of Agriculture, the National Academy of Sciences, and the World Health Organization.
+The SAP adjusts our algorithms as scientific consensus agrees on new reasons to promote, limit, or avoid certain nutrients or ingredients.

 Our algorithms rigorously evaluate foods.

 Specific nutrients and ingredients contribute to foods earning or losing points.
 Nutrients that are best to limit in our diets cause a food to lose points.
 Nutrients we should generally be eating more of cause a food to earn points.
 All foods are evaluated and earn a rating, but only those with a positive rating, containing more of the qualities we want to encourage, earn 1, 2, or 3 Guiding Stars.

 - Trans Fat

 - Added Sugars

 Our patented algorithms look at the balance of these points in a 100-calorie serving of the food.
 This allows us to rate foods against an objective standard.
 This standardization also allows the consumer to compare products side by side and adjusts for serving size variation of the same product due to food packaging, as well as water weight.

 Guiding Stars recognizes no single algorithm can meet all needs.